ThePorgs/Exegol-docs/source/the-exegol-project/python-wrapper.rst

         exegol start --vpn ./my_vpn

 - If you're using a login / password authentication, prepare an **auth file** to enable passive authentification with Exegol (See the option ``--vpn-auth VPN_AUTH``)
-- Password protected certificat key are **not supported** for passive authentification
+- Password protected certificate keys are **not supported** for passive authentification
-- Once the container created, you **cannot move or rename** your VPN configuration file
+- Once the container is created, you **cannot move or rename** your VPN configuration file
 - If you want to **update your VPN configuration**, you can update the same ``.ovpn`` file on your host and restart the container with ``exegol restart``
-- If you want your Exegol container to automatically update it's **DNS** configuration according to the **VPN server** settings, add this configuration to your ``.ovpn`` file:
+- If you want your Exegol container to automatically update its **DNS** configuration according to the **VPN server** settings, add this configuration to your ``.ovpn`` file:

 .. code-block::